Dropout (streaming service): Subscription model

 The company has justified the pricing model as allowing them to create content without being dependent on, or beholden to, requests from advertisers.
 In December 2018, visitors to the service spent on average 31 minutes per visit, and visited on average 3.5 times per week.
 Throughout 2019, Dropout began to experiment with more live streaming versions of their shows, through using Twitch and podcast-like formats.
 At the end of 2023, the average user subscribed for 18 months; Reich said in June 2024 that the statistic is continuing to increase.
 As of June 2024, Dropout earns around 8085% of its revenue via subscriptions.

 Dropout launched with a beta price of $3.99 per month for the first three months of the service.
 After December 2018, the price rose to a three tiered option, with monthly memberships for $5.99/month, semi-annual memberships for $4.99/month, and annual memberships for $3.99/month.
 As of January 2022, new subscribers paid $5.99 monthly or $59.99 yearly, while those who already subscribed prior to that date were charged $4.99 monthly or $47.99 yearly.
 In April 2025, Dropout announced a subscription cost increase ($6.99 monthly or $69.99 annually) which took effect on May 7, 2025.
 However, this increase did not impact existing subscribers who were grandfathered in to the legacy subscription cost.

 In August 2019, CollegeHumor partnered with Facebook to offer Dropout content via paid video subscriptions on Facebook's platform.
 Users are also able to access Dropout content through YouTube via the join function.

+In October 2025, CEO Sam Reich announced a "Superfan" subscription for $129.99 a year, described as a 'Pay more if you feel like it' tier.
+Perks include behind the scenes content, discounts and additional items in Dropout's online store, and early access to purchase tickets for live events.

 Services

 In addition to original series, Dropout offered videos produced by CollegeHumor 72 hours before they were released to the public.
 Previously, a subscriber-only Discord server was included as a service, later expanded to non-subscribers as well, until its closure on May 26, 2024.
 Dropout also has a store which sells merchandise (such as shirts, stickers, and mugs) related to shows on the platform.

+In February 2026, Dropout announced that British surrealist adult puppet musical comedy horror web series Don't Hug Me I'm Scared would be non-exclusively licensed to them for three years, in the first-ever licensing deal for Dropout.
+Other licensing deals have been reached since, including for the works of Don Hertzfeldt.